lemerleau/aRNAque/README.md

     - [aRNAque.py](src/aRNAque.py): it contains the EA implementation, the initialization, mutation, selection and EA functions.

 # Requirements
-The following softwares are required:
+To be able to run aRNAque, the following softwares are required:

 - [Python version 2.7](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/) or higher
 - Numpy